Exploring Generalizable Distillation for Efficient Medical Image Segmentation: Experiments

 \subsection{Generalization on Different Students}

-To further evaluate the generalization of our proposed GKD with different shallow network architectures, we adopt the lightweight ENet \cite{b49} as an additional student.
-The comparison results are reported in Table.~\ref{tab:my-table6}, all the hyper-parameters are consistent with previous experiments.
-We observed that for both Mobile Unet based and ENet based student, they all have much lower FLOPs and Params than the complicated teacher model.
-There shallow network architectures result in poor performance on the CHAOS and LITS datasets.
-However, after the distillation by GKD, both the lightweight student models obtain significantly improvements on all metrics.
+To further evaluate the generalization of our proposed GKD with different shallow network architectures, we adopt the lightweight ENet \cite{b49} as an alternative student.
+The comparison results are reported in Tab.~\ref{tab:my-table6}, where all the hyper-parameters are consistent with previous experiments.
+We observed that both Mobile Unet based and ENet based students have much lower FLOPs and Params than the complicated teacher model.
+Their shallow network architectures result in poor performance on the CHAOS and LITS datasets.
+However, after the distillation by GKD, both lightweight student models obtain significant improvements in all metrics.